+The Corps regulatory program is funded as a congressionally appropriated line item in the annual Federal budget.
+Section 214 of WRDA 2000, as amended allows for additional funding from by non-federal public entities or a public-utility company, natural gas company, or railroad carrier to augment the budget of the Corps.
 Non-federal public entities are comprised of state and local governmental agencies and Indian tribal governments.
 They include, but are not limited to, local transportation agencies, port authorities, flood and storm water management agencies, and governmental economic development agencies.
+The Corps would establish separate accounting to track the receipt and expenditure of these funds.

-To ensure funds received from a from a non-Federal public entity will not impact impartial decision-making, the following procedures have been established:
+To ensure funds received from a from non-Federal public entities and public-utility companies will not impact impartial decision-making, the following procedures have been established:

-- All final permit decisions for cases where these funds are used must be reviewed at least by one level above the decision maker, unless the decision maker is the District Commander.
+- All final permit decisions for cases where these funds are used must be reviewed and approved by a non-funded decision maker at least by one level above the staff evaluator, unless the decision maker is the District Commander.
+For example, if the decision maker is the Chief of the Regulatory Division, then the reviewer would be the District Commander.

 - The Corps will not eliminate any procedures or decisions that would otherwise be required for that type of project and permit application under consideration.